 This spicy tomato is made with the right amount of hot sauce for a delicious kick.
-It is perfect for your homemade pizza, pasta or any meal you want to put on the table quickly.
+It is perfect for your homemade pizza, pasta, or any meal you want to put on the table quickly.

 Tomatoes are the perfect vegetable for cooking.
-A tomato scientifically is a fruit with many health benefits, including reduced risk of heart disease and cancer.
+A tomato scientifically is a fruit with many health benefits, including a reduced risk of heart disease and cancer.
 With several varieties available all year round, tomatoes can be purchased in many markets.

 Tomatoes can be found in different packaging.
 For this recipe, I used canned tomatoes.
 Fresh tomatoes can be used as well if you have time to blanch them.
 Blanching tomatoes take time and patience.